mvdan/winup/README.md

 The final VM snapshot will be better than the original from Microsoft:

 * Fast: the live snapshot starts up in ~5s on my laptop
-* Usable: enabled SSH access, including login as admin (TODO ssh part)
+* Usable: SSH access, including login as admin (TODO ssh part)
-* Slim: removed apps like Xbox, OneDrive, Skype, and Duolingo (TODO)
-* Idle: disabled unnecessary services like indexing and telemetry (TODO)
+* Idle: less bloatware, no telemetry, fewer background services

 The final image has the users `ieuser` and `administrator`, both with the default password `Passw0rd!`.